simongcs/simongcs/README.md

 - 🖥️ Senior Software Engineer with 8+ years of experience.
 - 🌐 Skilled in Node.js, TypeScript, Python, PostgreSQL, MongoDB, AWS, and Kubernetes.
 - 🛠️ Passionate about building scalable applications and exploring modern technologies.
-- 📚 Always learning, currently diving deeper into Go and CLI tools.
+- 📚 Always learning, currently diving deeper into Golang and CLI tools.
 - 🌳 Lover of nature, reading, finance and solving challenging problems.

 ---